VIOG Collar Strategy

 VIOG thesis for this collar

-The market-implied 1-standard-deviation range for VIOG extends from approximately $127.37 on the downside to $145.61 on the upside.
+The market-implied 1-standard-deviation range for VIOG extends from approximately $17.87 on the downside to $289.19 on the upside.
 A VIOG collar hedges an existing long VIOG position with a protective put while financing the put cost via a short call; when the premiums roughly offset, the collar acts as a near-zero-cost insurance band around the current spot.
-Current VIOG IV rank near 38.05% is mid-range against its 1-year distribution, so the IV signal is neutral; the collar thesis on VIOG should anchor more to the directional view and the expected-move geometry.
+Current VIOG IV rank near 100.00% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on VIOG at 308.20%.
 As a Financial Services name, VIOG options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to VIOG-specific events.

 VIOG collar positions are structurally neutral (protective); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 VIOG positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move VIOG alongside the broader basket even when VIOG-specific fundamentals are unchanged.
 Always rebuild the position from current VIOG chain quotes before placing a trade.